pgailinas/videoqa-representation-comparison/docs/Results_and_Insights.md

 **How does the quality of the underlying video representation influence downstream VideoQA performance under a common evaluation framework?**

 Representation quality proved to be the dominant factor influencing downstream VideoQA performance.
 Semantically aligned pretrained CLIP representations consistently outperformed reconstruction-based autoencoder representations, while additional classifier training reduced training loss but not validation accuracy.
-These results indicate that future improvements are more likely to come from better representation learning and semantic alignment than from increasingly complex prediction models.
+These results indicate that future improvements are more likely to come from better representation learning and semantic alignment than from increasingly complex prediction methods.

 ---